davidikin45/ReactApp/README.md

 containers(Contain App.js and App.css.
 These are stateful classes.
 Access this.state and this.props. render() method.
 Has component Lifecycle events.) containers\views (Container pages such as home.js, about.js)
 components (Each should have .js and .css file and be stateless.
 Access only props.
-No render() method) assets\css assets\fonts assets\images
+No render() method) hoc (High Order Components.
+See Error Boundary and Aux) assets\css assets\fonts assets\images